-Development Associate | Reveal
+Development Associate - Reveal

 - Some knowledge of nonprofit fundraising is preferred.

+CIR is committed to the principles of equal employment.
+We are committed to complying with all federal, state and local laws providing equal employment opportunities and all other employment laws and regulations.
+It is our intent to maintain a work environment that is free of harassment, discrimination or retaliation based on an individual’s race, national origin, ancestry, citizenship, physical or mental disability, medical condition, genetic information, marital status, sex, gender, age, sexual orientation, veteran and/or military status, protected medical leaves, domestic violence victim status, political affiliation, or any other status protected by federal, state or local laws.
+CIR is dedicated to fulfilling this policy in all aspects of employment, including but not limited to recruiting, hiring, placement, transfer, training, promotion, rates of pay and other compensation, end of employment, and all other terms, conditions and privileges of employment.

-This describes everything we are looking for.
-We are successful because of the sum of our parts – we recognize that no one person will be equally strong in every area and that some candidates will bring other strengths or experiences that we haven’t described here.
-If you are passionate about our work and have a vision to share with us, please apply.
+We recognize that candidates may not meet all the criteria outlined, but if you are passionate about our work and have a vision to share with us, please apply.
 We will carefully consider every serious applicant.

-The Center for Investigative Reporting is an equal opportunity employer and actively works to diversify our workforce.

-Please send your resume, cover letter and compensation requirements as one attachment.
-Note that we will consider only applicants who submit all the requested materials.
-Due to the expected volume of resumes, we will contact only those applicants with whom we would like to speak further.
+Please use this link to apply – applications will be accepted on a rolling basis.